 With the average American’s rushed schedule and inadequate diet, it’s no wonder that many of us are lacking many of the vitamins and nutrients considered essential to maintaining healthy bodies.
 In fact, most of us aren’t consuming enough vitamin D, vitamin C, calcium and iron, according to numerous studies.
 Even worse, we’re eating too much of the bad stuff — including saturated fat and sodium.

 In many cases, our bodies are giving off signals to let us know when we’re deficient in certain vitamins.
-Here are 5 signs to help you detect whether you may have a vitamin deficiency.

 1. Muscle cramps, dull pain in legs.
 You could be experiencing these symptoms because your body is deficient in potassium, magnesium and calcium.
 Foods that can help you make up these mineral deficiencies include grapefruits, spinach, broccoli, bananas, nuts, apples, and cabbage.